 Michael joined Watsi on June 8th, 2016.
-Five years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation supported Dom, a traditional pottery maker from Cambodia, to fund hip replacement surgery so she can walk again.
+Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation supported Gabriel, a 12 year old boy from Tanzania, to fund leg surgery so he can go to school.

 Michael has funded healthcare for 69 patients in 13 countries.